NguyenBeepBoop/capstone/README.md

 ![Edit Task](images/edit_task.png)

 ### Task Groups

-As an owner of a Task Group, you have the ability to manage the roles of other members in the group.
+As an owner of a Task Group, you have the ability to manage the roles of other members in the group as well as invite members that are in the web-app to their Task Group.

 After accessing a particular group, there will be a sidebar which allows users with certain permissions to:
 1. <a name="notifications">Broadcast Notifications (Moderators only)</a>
 2. Manage Members (Moderators only)
 3. Manage Task List (All Members)
    * View a list of Task Lists in the Task Group.
 4. Create Task List (All Members)
 5. Manage Group (Moderators only)
    * Can edit Task Group fields and select which users will remain as members.
 6. Leave Group (All Members)
 7. Delete Group (Owner only)

+#### Managing your members

+A dedicated view has been created for Task Group Owners and Moderators to be able to manage members within their authority.Moderators have the ability to promote Members to also become Moderators
 ![Manage Members](images/member_management.png)

 ### Friends

 #### Sending Friend Requests

 Users can access the profile of other users.
 This will provide the same <a name="profile">profile view</a> illustrated previously, however, will include the ability to send a friend request.
 If a request is already pending, the button will be replaced to say 'Cancel Friend Request'.

 #### Viewing User Friends

 Once a friendship has been established, you are given permission to view which users are friends with the profile you are viewing.